• Skip to primary navigation

 cookies with a chocolate drizzle on a cooling rack

-If you want to dress these cookies up a little and make them look more special then drizzle some chocolate across them.
-These are also wonderful if you dip half the cookie in melted chocolate and then allow it to dry.
-Amazing and decadent.
+It’s so easy, just drizzle some chocolate across them.
+What’s also wonderful is dipping half the cookie in melted chocolate and then allow it to dry.
+Amazing!

 Are these cookies gluten-free?